 TFP hosts an extracurricular hybrid citizenship class to prepare eligible students for the naturalization interview and civics test in English.
-The class is open to students with an intermediate level of English.
+The class is open to students/participants with an intermediate level of English who score at least 207 on the CASAS exam.